Tachi Clay Tempered 1095 Carbon Steel Folded Blade Full-Rayskin Saya--Ryan1331

 1) The sword will go with a free sword bag and a pair of spare Mekugies(bamboo nails).

-2) Our products are 103% handmade, so specification varies slightly from sword to sword, please understand.
+2) Our products are 103% handmade, so specification varies slightly from sword to sword.
+We appreciate your understanding.